gumen38/cogbot/README.md

 2. Session capture can be done directly from chrome plugin, but it's unsafe to let plugin watch cookies.
 At this moment CogBot captures session from proxied game requests, but it requires at least one game request.
 3. Don't use my strategy files - it contains hardcode for my chars & heroes.
-4. CharacterId and server path are hardcoded in currentSettings.json now, need manual fix.
-Plan to put it to settings widget.
-5. Installation guide is not very clear.
+4. Installation guide is not very clear.
 I plan to make a screenshot series with installation steps and make installation easier.

 Support project
 ---------------